9736 South Broadway,

 2 people favorited this theater

-The Southway Theatre opened in 1938.
-The theater, located on South Broadway in the Lemay district, was direct compitition to the Longwood Theatre just three blocks to its east.
+The Southway Theatre opened November 5, 1938.
+The theatre, located on South Broadway in the Lemay district, was direct competition to the Longwood Theatre just three blocks to its east.
 The Longwood Theatre had opened two years prior to the Southway Theatre, by the Komm Theatres of St. Louis.

-Attendance fell off with the populatiry of television and then the twin theatres started popping up at the nearby South County Mall (GCC’s South County Cinema and Mid Americas South City Twin) thus dooming the Southway Theatre.
-The Southway Theatre closed in April 1962
+Attendance fell off with the popularity of television and then the twin theatres started popping up at the nearby South County Mall (GCC’s South County Cinema and Mid Americas South City Twin) thus dooming the Southway Theatre.
+The Southway Theatre closed in April 1962.

 Just login to your account and subscribe to this theater